data-wizards/data-wizards.github.io/index.md

 [//]: # The `Title`, `Author` and `Date` columns don't directly relate to the research questions, but can allow some interesting further analysis if time allows.
 For example, do good/bad cover practices change over time?

+The visual semantically meaningful features we have chosen to work with in this project are highlighted below:

-PLOT TO HIGHLIGHT SOME PREPROCESSING?
+PLOT

 ## Exploratory Analysis

-In the plot below we examine the correlation between the response variable, `Sales Rank` and the continuous variable, `Review Score`.
+As the first exploratory plot we will examine the distribtion of our response variable, `Sales Rank`.

 <div>
     <a href="https://plot.ly/~PernilleLindvang/1/?share_key=regkrHjAbQB1byAT7K6pl1" target="_blank" title="Plot 1" style="display: block; text-align: center;"><img src="https://plot.ly/~PernilleLindvang/1.png?share_key=regkrHjAbQB1byAT7K6pl1" alt="Plot 1" style="max-width: 100%;width: 600px;"  width="600" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>